-The primary purpose of the company is the provision of long term finance for its immediate parent, Quadgas MidCo Limited.
+The primary purpose of the company is the provision of long term finance for its immediate parent, Quadgas Midco Limited.

-A full scope of the company was performed, covering 100% of net liabilities and 100% of loss before tax.
+A full scope audit of the company was performed, covering 100% (2021: 100%) of net liabilities and 100% (2021: 100%) of loss before tax.
 Our audit was scoped by obtaining an understanding of the entity and its environment, including internal control, and assessing the risks of material misstatement.
-Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.
+All audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.